stolostron/cluster-backup-operator/README.md

 ## Getting Started
-The Cluster Back up and Restore Operator provides disaster recovery solutions for the case when the ACM hub goes down and need to be recreated.
+The Cluster Back up and Restore Operator provides disaster recovery solutions for the case when the Red Hat Advanced Cluster Management for Kubernetes hub goes down and needs to be recreated.
 Scenarios outside the scope of this component : disaster recovery scenarios for applications running on managed clusters or scenarios where the managed clusters go down.

-The Cluster Back up and Restore Operator runs on the hub and depends on the [OADP Operator](https://github.com/openshift/oadp-operator) to create a connection to a backup storage location on the ACM hub, which is then used to backup and restore ACM hub resources.
+The Cluster Back up and Restore Operator runs on the Red Hat Advanced Cluster Management for Kubernetes hub and depends on the [OADP Operator](https://github.com/openshift/oadp-operator) to create a connection to a backup storage location on the hub, which is then used to backup and restore user created hub resources.

-The Cluster Back up and Restore Operator chart is installed automatically by the MultiClusterHub resource, when installing or upgrading to version 2.5 of the Advanced Cluster Management operator.
-The OADP Operator is also installed automatically by a hook defined on the Cluster Back up and Restore Operator chart.
+The Cluster Back up and Restore Operator chart is installed automatically by the MultiClusterHub resource, when installing or upgrading to version 2.5 of the Red Hat Advanced Cluster Management operator.
+The OADP Operator will be installed automatically with the Cluster Back up and Restore Operator chart, as a chart hook.

-Before you can use the cluster backup operator, the [OADP Operator](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md) must be configured to set the connection to the storage location where backups will be saved.
+Before you can use the Cluster Back up and Restore operator, the [OADP Operator](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md) must be configured to set the connection to the storage location where backups will be saved.
 Make sure you follow the steps to create the [secret for the cloud storage](https://github.com/openshift/oadp-operator#creating-credentials-secret) where the backups are going to be saved, then use that secret when creating the [DataProtectionApplication resource](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md#create-the-dataprotectionapplication-custom-resource) to setup the connection to the storage location.

 <b>Note</b>: The Cluster Back up and Restore Operator chart installs the [backup-restore-enabled](https://github.com/stolostron/cluster-backup-chart/blob/main/stable/cluster-backup-chart/templates/hub-backup-pod.yaml) Policy, used to inform on issues with the backup and restore component.
 The Policy templates check if the required pods are running, storage location is available, backups are available at the defined location and no erros status is reported by the main resources.
 This Policy is intended to help notify the Hub admin of any backup issues as the hub is active and expected to produce backups.